Rose Parade floats: Floatfest: A Showcase of Floats

 The Showcase is a paid admission area where the floats are displayed after the parade, for close-up viewing.
 The floats are parked along Sierra Madre and Washington Boulevards in Pasadena, near Pasadena High School and Victory Park, for three hours after the parade.
 On the day after the parade (occasionally two days when January 3 falls on Saturday or Sunday), the first two early morning hours (7–9) are reserved for seniors and the disabled, and the rest of day's worth of viewing for the general public.
 Due to the shortage of parking spaces in the area, a Park-N-Ride service is available at two Pasadena locations, at Pasadena City College and on January 2 and or January 3 only, at the Rose Bowl, when no Rose Bowl game is scheduled.
+The Los Angeles County Metropolitan Transportation Authority provides shuttle service from the Sierra Madre Villa A Line Station bus plaza with connections to the Metro A Line and Metro and Foothill Transit buses.

 A fair-like environment with food and souvenir vending stands is created for public enjoyment.
 Handicap access and assistance is provided.
 Some of the animated floats are put on display with their animation running.